 AlphaGrip, handheld Keyboard

-Fixed-split keyboard is a variation of split keyboard, in which all the keys are divided into groups and are positioned at a different angle, giving users more flexibility.
-Another type of split keyboard is adjustable-split keyboard, which are highly customizable and can be split into pieces.
+The fixed-split keyboard is a variation of the split keyboard, in which all the keys are divided into groups and are positioned at a different angle, giving users more flexibility.
+Another type of split keyboard is an adjustable-split keyboard, which is highly customizable and can be split into pieces.

 Another popular type of ergonomic keyboard is handheld keyboards.
 Instead of the traditional flat-out structure, handheld keyboards have a comfortable design much like a game controller.
-They are fast and provide users with freedom to sit in any position while working.
+They are fast and provide users with the freedom to sit in any position while working.